carloscastellanos/teaching/480/Spring 2025/workshops/workshop4.md

 ### Code Explanation

 1. Overpass API Query:
-- Queries OSM for POIs tagged as tourism=attraction within a 1 km radius.
+- Queries OSM for POIs tagged as `"historic"="monument"` within a 1 km radius.
 - The query is constructed dynamically based on the user's location (latitude, longitude).

 2. `fetchPlacesFromOSM` Function: